 Though his music was critically acclaimed and well-received by media, it still fell short of offering anything close to offering financial stability, and at a time when the music business was financially imploding.
 Colin’s inquisitive mind soon led him to begin questioning the whole notion of ‘earning a living’ – why should anyone have to choose between pursuing their dreams or putting food on the table?

-Continuing to research his ideas, Colin was pushed further down the rabbit hole by the financial crisis of 2008.
-Banks had lost millions, yet they didn’t fail, like any other business would.
-And worse, taxpayers were footing the bailout with years of austerity.
+At around the same time the financial crisis of 2008 was in full freefall.
+Banks had lost billions, yet they didn’t fail, like any other business would.
+And the taxpayers were taking a hit to bail them out, facing years of austerity.
 How was that right… or even possible?
-It didn’t take long for Colin to hone in on the root cause: money itself.
+It didn’t take long for Colin to begin questioning the idea of money itself.

-Now certain that we’ve outgrown this antiquated monetary system, Colin’s focus is on encouraging people to wake up and take note of exactly what’s going on in our world today, and start changing our behaviour so we can enable the emergence of a new system that embraces new technologies that can be used to fulfil all our basic needs, allowing us to return to our true passions and live our lives to the fullest.
+Suddenly feeling not quite so at odds with the world, Colin resolved to help make this a reality.
+Colin’s focus is now on encouraging people to wake up and take note of exactly what’s going on in our world today, and start changing our behaviour so we can enable the emergence of a new system that embraces new technologies that can be used to fulfil all our basic needs, allowing us to return to our true passions and live our lives to the fullest.

 Also available are Colin’s books: F-Day – The Second Dawn of Man, a fictional dramatisation of the transition to a money-free world; and Into The Open Economy, a non-fiction discussion of the problems caused by today’s money system, and detailed description of a fairer and more sustainable approach.